Montana of 300 – Slaughterhouse

 There was a mean old lady that lived in the apartment downstairs.
 The farthest she would ever go from her home was her porch where she would sit and smoke long cigarettes that looked like her fingers.
 She acted nice, said hi to me and my sister whenever we walked by, but it was easy to tell how she really was.

 Almost every week Walt, our landlord, would knock on our door and say “Marianne called and said she heard screaming.
 I don’t care, just wanted to let you guys know.”
 I liked Walt.

 He never made a problem when my parents were late on the rent.
-He wasn’t like Marianne, he understood my family; like my dad always said, Walt was a good guy
+He wasn’t like Marianne, he understood my family; like my dad always said, Walt was a good guy.

 My parents never hid anything from me or my sister.
-They always treated us like equals, we were allowed to watch or say anything we wanted as long as it wasn’t an attack on them.
-And only at home, too, because being in public meant a different set of rules.
+They treated us like equals, we were allowed to watch or say anything we wanted as long as it wasn’t an attack on them.
+But only at home, too, because being in public meant a different set of rules.
 “You have to be presentable,” they said, “how we do things here isn’t for anyone but ourselves.”

 That’s why it didn’t make sense to me when Marianne complained.
 No matter what went on in our apartment, it was never anything when compared to that.
 Sometimes things got out of control and needed to be handled, but my sister and I could and would take care of it.
 We always did.

 The only reason we were prepared was because of the way my parents had always treated us.
 As equals, never children.
 The only shelter we got from them was the one over our heads.
 We were always thankful for that.

 It isn’t like it ever got too bad.
 Our water, heat, and electricity never got shut off and there was always food in the fridge, even if it was just a jar of pickles or something.
 We knew we didn’t have a right to complain because they didn’t do it themselves.
 The only part I really hated was whenever my mom would leave.